yakworks/angle-grinder/docs/public/README.md

 put static files here.
-simulating server calls using templateUrl
+simulating server calls using templateUrl with files in partial